- 1 Best Canister Vacuum

 - Size and Reach: One of the biggest advantages to using a canister vacuum is that long hose and cord, which allow you to reach anywhere, even in large spaces.
 So we take into account cord length, how easily the vacuum can dive under furniture, how easy the head is to steer, and similar features.
 Extra capabilities, like automatic cord rewind options, are also welcome.

 - Filtration: Filtration refers to how well the vacuum cleaner to remove dust and keep it inside the vac.
-We look for good sealing, multi-stage filtration, and high-quality features like HEPA (high-efficiency particulate air) filters that excel at trapping dust, pollen, and other small particles.
+We look for good sealing, a multi-stage filtration system, and high-quality features like HEPA (high-efficiency particulate air) filters that excel at trapping dust, pollen, and other small particles.
 Canister vacuums are particularly good that this, so we look for the best.

 - Suction Capabilities: It doesn’t matter whether you’re choosing a Hoover or sticking with an Electrolux, suction matters.
 It affects not only how well sealed the vacuum design is (better sealing usually means better suction), but also how well the vacuum can siphon away dirt from tough spots like hardwood floors.
 Suction is measured in several different ways.
 Some use water lift to see how many inches of water a vacuum cleaner can pull up (100 or higher is a great range for heavy-duty work), some use air flow to describe how many cubic feet of air the vacuum can pull in per minute.
 Both stats can also be combined into air watts, an aggregate rating for suction power.
 If available, these specs provide an instant snapshot of just how good the vacuum cleaner is.